mixxxdj/manual/source/chapters/user_interface.rst

   audio is just at the peak of the center VU meters.
 This is so you can achieve the widest dynamic range for your track.

+  .. note:: By default, Mixxx automatically adjusts the gain of tracks to sound
+            like they are at approximately the same volume.
+Your tracks must be :ref:`analyzed<library-analyze>` in advance to take advantage of this feature.

 **EQ Knobs**
   The low, mid, and high knobs allow you to change the filters of the audio.